stone-payments/stoneco-guidelines/nosql/mongodb/README.md

 rs.reconfig(cfg)
 ```

 Often, human errors take place.
 To help to recover these errors when they are detected in a reasonable time, you can set a delayed member in your replica set.
 A delayed member is a hidden member that apply de oplog operations with a delay.
 Therefore you could recover from it the data that you had in realtime nodes the "delayed" time ago.
 So, you should apply big enought delay to your expected recover or maintenance duration.
 On the other hand, the delay must not be big enought to exceed the capacity of the oplog.
 Nevertheless, delayed members are not recommended in sharded clusters because of the possible chunk migrations during the delay.

+### Turn journaling on by default

+MongoDB supports write-ahead journaling of operations to facilitate crash recovery and node durability.

+Journaling basically holds write-ahead redo logs, in the event of crash, the journal files will be used for recovery and this enables data consistency and durability.

+Journal process differs depending on storage engine.
+Journaling is recommended storage engines that make use of disk, like MMAPv1 or the newer WiredTiger.

+Nevertheless, for the new In-Memory Storage Engine since MongoDB Enterprise version 3.2.6, there is no separate journal, because its data is kept in memory.

-### Your working set should fit in memory
+### Your working set should fit in memory (for MMAPv1)

 The working set is the set of data and indexes accessed during normal operations.
-Proper capacity planning is important for a highly performant application
+Proper capacity planning is important for a highly performant application.
 Being able to keep the working set in memory is an important factor in overall cluster performance.
 MongoDB works best when the data set can reside in memory.
 Nothing performs better than a MongoDB instance that does not require disk I/O.
 Whenever possible select a platform that has more available RAM than your working data set size.

 If you notice the number of page faults increasing, there is a very high probability that your working set is larger than your available RAM.
 When this happens, you should increase your instance RAM size.
 If you can do it, consider using sharding to increase the amount of available RAM in a cluster.

+This is important if you are using MMAPv1 storage engine.

 ### Scale up if your metrics show heavy use

 If your instance shows a load over 60% - 65%, you should consider scaling up.
 Your load should be consistently below this threshold during normal operations.
 This also impacts recovery and vertical scaling scenarios.

 At the moment you identify that you wanted to scale, you should consider sharding.
 By sharding, MongoDB distributes the data across sharded cluster.

 ### When to shard

 In addition to mentioned previously, you should consider sharding if you anticipate a large data set.
 Sharding may also help write performance so it is also possible that you may elect to shard even if your data set is small but requires a high amount of updates or inserts.

 However, sharding may not be the solution to a bad performance.
 If you have worse performance than expected, you should reconsider your schema and indexes.

-When you decide to shard, a very important decision you maust take is the choice of the shard key, since the distribution of the data will depend on it, and affects the overall efficiency and performance of operations within the sharded cluster.
+When you decide to shard, a very important decision you must take is the choice of the shard key, since the distribution of the data will depend on it, and affects the overall efficiency and performance of operations within the sharded cluster.
 Furthermore shard key is inmutable, so once you create a shard key you will not be able to change it.

 To shard a collection use the method `sh.shardCollection()` specifying the target collection and the shard key.

 All sharded collections must have an index that supports the shard key; i.e. the index can be an index on the shard key or a compound index where the shard key is a prefix of the index.
 So if you want to shard a non empty collection, you previously must create the index.
 However, if the collection is empty, the index will be created if it does not exist.

 The choice of a shard key will depend on your data and their nature.
 Based on it, you should keep in mind some important criteria.